 The transaction price calculated for any uranium supply or enrichment services contract is based on the total amount which Urenco expects to receive.
 The total consideration to which Urenco is expected to be entitled at inception of enrichment and uranium supply contracts can include elements of variable consideration.
-This variable consideration should be estimated prudently, to ensure it is highly probable that a significant reversal of cumulative revenue recognised will not occur.
-In the assessment of the transaction price, Urenco applies appropriate constraints of the composite elements of variable consideration to ensure that a significant reversal of revenue is not highly probable.
-Management will use judgement in considering which elements of variable consideration are to be constrained, which may include price caps and floors and variable pricing frameworks across a series of performance obligations.
+The Company uses its accumulated historical experience to estimate variable revenue using the most likely method, to ensure it is highly probable that a significant reversal of cumulative revenue recognised will not occur.
+In the assessment of the transaction price, Urenco applies appropriate constraints of the composite elements of variable consideration.
+Management will use judgement in considering which elements of variable pricing frameworks across a series of performance obligations.